honnibal/claude-skills/README.md

 command skills.
 To install a skill, copy it to `~/.claude/commands/` (rename from `.md.txt` to `.md`).

+The skills and parts of the project documentation were produced semi-automatically using Claude Code.

 ## Why `.md.txt` instead of `.md`?

 **Skill files are served with a `.md.txt` extension intentionally.** A Claude